thomadha/gr2336/movielist/springboot/README.md

 >
 > Host: localhost:8080

-This request wil return the number of movies in the movieList spesified by the pathvariable username
+This request will return the number of movies in the movieList specified by the path variable username.

 ### Request to get number password of user
 > GET /movielist/{username}/password